18.114.050 LAND USE AND SITE DEVELOPMENT STANDARDS – GENERAL.

 .02 Access ramps and stairways for pedestrians to enter and exit parking facilities, hotels, motels and other permitted structures.

 .0903 Vehicle Sight Distance to be Maintained.
-No landscape materials or other elements exceeding twenty-four (24) inches in height, except as approved by the Transportation and Traffic Manager, shall be permitted within the "Arterial Highwayand Commercial Driveway Approach" area as defined by the applicable Engineering Standard Details on file in the office of the Director of Public Works.
+No landscape materials or other elements exceeding twenty-four (24) inches in height, except as approved by the Transportation and Traffic Manager, shall be permitted within the "Arterial Highway and Commercial Driveway Approach" area as defined by the applicable Engineering Standard Details on file in the office of the Director of Public Works.
 All living landscaping must be maintained, pruned or trimmed in a manner which complies with the requirement contained in this chapter.

 .0905 Parking in Interior Lot Setbacks.
-Where an interior lot property line abuts a multiple-family residential zone, the required setback area adjacent to such interior lot property line may be used as part of an automobile parking area provided that trees are planted and permanently maintained in compliance with the Design Plan adjacent to the residential zone property line on maximum fifteen (15) foot centers; and further provided that such parking area does not encroach within the required twenty (20) foot landscape setback area as specified in subsection 18.114.050.1002 (Screening Abutting Residential Property).
+Where an interior lot property line abuts a multiple-family residential zone, the required setback area adjacent to such interior lot property line may be used as part of an automobile parking area provided that trees are planted and permanently maintained in compliance with the Design Plan adjacent to the residential zone property line on maximum fifteen (15) foot centers; and further provided that such parking area does not encroach within the required twenty (20) foot landscape setback area as specified in subsection 18.114.050.100.1002 (Screening Abutting Residential Property).

 .0907 Utility Elements and Associated Decorative Screen-Type Fences or Walls.
-Utility elements, devices or facilities and associated decorative, screen-type fences or walls, shall be permitted to encroach into the required interior setback areas, provided such encroachments shall not exceed thirty-six (36) inches in height and such associated walls or fences do not prohibit access to utility devices or facilities.
+Utility elements, devices or facilities and associated decorative, screen-type fences or walls, shall be permitted to encroach into the required interior setback areas, provided such encroachments shall not exceed forty-two (42) inches in height and such associated walls or fences do not prohibit access to utility devices or facilities.
 Encroachments into the required setback area adjacent to a public street for necessary utilities and associated screening may be approved by the Planning Director subject to the provisions of subsection 18.114.050.090.0911 (Utility Elements and Screening Walls/Fences).

 .0908 Signs Permitted.
 Signs shall be permitted as provided in Section 18.114.130 (Sign Regulations) except as otherwise restricted by subsection 18.114.130.060 (Business and Identification Signs), Exhibit 7.0a (General Sign Standards Matrix) and Exhibit 7.0b (Hotel/Motel Sign Standards Matrix) found in subsection 18.114.130.060.0604 (Sign Standard Matrices) and subsection 18.114.130.070 (Automotive Service Station Signs).